-We have audited the accompanying parent company only balance sheets of Zeng Hsing Industrial Co., Ltd. (the "Company") as of December 31, 2014 and 2013, and the related parent company only statements of comprehensive income, parent company only changes in equity and parent company only cash flows for the years ended December 31, 2014 and 2013.
-These standalone financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these parent company only financial statements based on our audits.
+We have reviewed the accompanying consolidated balance sheets of Zeng Hsing Industrial Co., Ltd. and subsidiaries (the "Group") as of December 31, 2014 and 2013, the related consolidated statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2014 and 2013.
+These consolidated financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

 We conducted our audits in accordance with the Rules Governing Auditing and Certification of Financial Statements by Certified Public Accountants and generally accepted auditing standards in the Republic of China (R.O.C.).
 Those standards required that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence that supports the amounts and disclosures in the financial statements.
+An audit includes examining, on a test basic, evidence that supports the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the parent company only financial statements referred to above present fairly, in all material respects, the financial position of Zeng Hsing Industrial Co., Ltd. As of December 31, 2014 and 2013, and the results of its operation and its cash flows for the years then ended December 31, 2014 and 2013 in conformity with requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Zeng Hsing Industrial Co., Ltd. as of December 31, 2014 and 2013, and the results of its operation and its cash flows for the years then ended December 31, 2014 and 2013 in conformity with requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers.